-Linguistic note: As with the term prenovitiate, the hyphen is no longer retained in the term postnovitiate.
+Linguistic note: As with the term pre-novitiate, the hyphen is also retained for now in the term post-novitiate.

 Postulatore Generale

 np.
 Postulator General. • In Canon Law, the ecclesiastical, and the consistorial lawyer, who deals with a cause of beatification and canonisation in the competent court, so called because he 'postulates', that is, asks for the proclamation of the candidate as blessed or saint.
 In the Salesian case, the Postulator General is nominated by the Rector Major. → "positio" "santità salesiana"